How to Trade in a Car That is Not Paid Off?

 Excited Couple Reviewing Trade in Offer with Salesman

-Looking to trade in your vehicle for a new Honda model at Ken Ganley Honda?
+Looking to trade in your vehicle for a new Honda model at Ken Ganley Honda North Olmsted?
 Prefer to take the sale and convert it to cash?
 Not sure how to trade in a car you still owe on?
 The trade-in process is fairly simple, however, a car that’s still not paid off can complicate things.
-Learn how to trade in a car that is not paid off with the finance experts at Ken Ganley Honda below!
+Learn how to trade in a car that is not paid off with the finance experts at Ken Ganley Honda North Olmsted below!

 Positive and Negative Equity